 Relief Distributions Continue

 - Our medical team treated more than 8,000 patients from the opening of the Emergency Field Hospital on Feb.
 13 through March 31.
-We thank God for His favor during this time!
-The Turkish Ministry of Health assumes responsibility for the facility as of April 1.

 - Samaritan’s Purse President Franklin Graham, along with his son, Edward, visited our Emergency Field Hospital on Feb.
 18 to encourage patients and our Disaster Assistance Response Team (DART) members.